drweb86/butil/help/Logs.md

 ## HTML format of logs
 Since text editor does not work normally with huge logs and for making colors for errors, html format is used.

+## Linux logs storage
+Logs are located in Downloads folder, because Firefox snap has no access to other folders.